-Discovering Rachel is not an official site of the Fulbright Program or the U.S. Department of State.
+Discovering Rachel is not an official site of the Gilman Scholarship, Fulbright Program, or the U.S. Department of State.
 The views expressed on this site are entirely those of the writers of Discovering Rachel and do not represent the views of the Gilman Scholarship, Fulbright Program, the U.S. Department of State, or any of its partner organizations.

 Rachel is a 2021 Rangel Graduate Fellow and was the recipient of the 2019-20 Fulbright Fellowship in Taiwan and the Benjamin A. Gilman International Scholarship for Fall 2017, where she studied abroad in Seoul, South Korea.
 Read about her time in Taiwan here and her semester in Seoul here.

 Q & A